-One of the Municipality's greatest cultural assets is its collection of buildings spanning the eighteenth, nineteenth and early twentieth centuries.
-Whether they be houses, barns, churches, stores or schools, these buildings can be found in a variety of architectural styles and forms of vernacular expression.
-They help define the spirit and character of our communities, provide us with a sense of place and continuity, and contribute to a unique identity that is enjoyed by resident and visitors alike.
+One of the Municipality's greatest cultural riches is its collection of buildings spanning the eighteenth, nineteenth and early twentieth centuries.
+Whether they are houses, barns, churches, stores or schools, these buildings can be found in a variety of architectural styles and forms of vernacular expression.
+They help define the spirit and character of our communities, provide us with a sense of place and continuity, and contribute to a unique identity that is cherished by residents and visitors alike.

 A registered heritage building is just one way to recognize tangible local history.
 Under the Act, it is also possible to register a streetscape, a heritage conservation district, a public building interior and a cultural landscape (a distinct geographic area uniquely representing the combined work of nature and the people of our Municipality).